 In this tutorial, we will show you how to install Spacewalk on CentOS 6.
 For those of you who didn’t know, Spacewalk is the package and system management solution for Redhat-derived Linux operating systems such as CentOS, Scientific Linux, and Fedora, by the spacewalk community.
 It is released under the GPLv2 license.
 It offers a more flexible way to do it.
 Spacewalk enables you to inventory your systems, manage configuration, act as a central repository for your systems, monitor your systems, and so on.

-This article assumes you have at least basic knowledge of linux, know how to use the shell, and most importantly, you host your site on your own VPS.
+This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple.
-I will show you through the step by step installation Spacewalk on CentOS 6.
+I will show you through the step-by-step installation of Spacewalk on CentOS 6.

 Step 1.
-First, you need to enable repository on your system.
+First, you need to enable a repository on your system.

 Step 2.
 Install PostgreSQL database.

-Spacewalk uses database to store its primary data, it supports either PostgreSQL or Oracle RDBMS.
-In our case we are using postgresql:
+Spacewalk uses a database to store its primary data, it supports either PostgreSQL or Oracle RDBMS.
+In our case we are using PostgreSQL:

 Step 3.
 Install Spacewalk.